cbig/UMLZ/data/01_biodiversity_features/02_habitats/wetlands/README.md

-by Tuuli 10.10.2013

-Prosessointien lähtöaineistona on  Corine 2006 YKJ-koordinaatistossa, ladattu Paitulista 8.10.2013 Ennen käyttöä aineisto projisoitiin ArcGISissä EUREF-koordinaatistoon käyttäen KKJ to Euref transformaatiota ja Nearest neighbour resamplea.

-Kosteikot = Corine_kosteikot_uml_100m.tif

-1. Kosteikot erotettiin muusta maankäytöstä Reclassifyllä:
-Corinen kosteikkoluokat (36, 37, 40, 41) luokiteltiin arvolle 1, muut arvolle NoData.

-2. Aineisto aggregoitiin 100 metrin resoluutiolle

-Data aggregoitiin ArcGISin Aggregate-komennolla, cell factorilla 4, snapaten maskigridiin.
-Aggeroitujen pikselien arvoista laskettiin SUM.
+By GBIG / Tuuli Toivonen 2013-10-10, Edited 2015-07-27

+# wetlands.tif
+## Description:
+Data delineating wetland areas in the Helsinki-Uusimaa region.

+Source Data: Corine Land Cover 25 meter raster
+Source Data Provider: Finnish Environment Institute, SYKE
+Resolution: 100 m
+Format: GeoTIFF
+CRS: ETRS89 / ETRS-TM35FIN (EPSG:3067)
+Pixel values:
+ The higher the value in the cell, the more wetland there is.

+## Production

+1. We used Reclassify in ArcGIS to classify all wetland pixels to 1 and others to NoData.
+Corine classes 4111, 4112, 4211 and 4212 were classified as wetlands.
+2. Original 25 meter data was aggregated to 100 meter pixels in AgrGIS using AGGREGATE (cell factor 4, SUM).

 ## Provenance information

 - `Corine_wetlands_100m.tif` compressed and renamed to `wetlands.tif` (2015-07-16)